- Child Custody

 In many divorce cases, claims of alienation are quick to surface when one party feels mistreated, either by the other party or by children of the marriage that is ending.
 In some cases, it is an empty attempt to gain the upper hand in a custody conflict; in other cases, evidence exists to support the claim.
 How do you know the difference?

-As an experienced child custody attorney practicing in Houston, I have seen both sides of this coin.
+As an experienced child custody attorney practicing in Lubbock, I have seen both sides of this coin.
 The term “alienation” generally refers to work by child psychologist Richard Gardner, who identified and coined the term parental alienation syndrome decades ago.
 It comes as a surprise to many that parental alienation syndrome (PAS) is not a recognized syndrome and is not yet listed in the Diagnostic and Statistical Manual of Mental Disorders.

 In addition to rejection of PAS as a defined psychological condition, criticism of Dr. Gardner’s work by the time of his death in 2003 included claims of bias against women, as PAS is used as a primary means of discrediting mothers in custody matters.